MediaComem/comem-travel-log-ionic-setup/README.md

 ## Prerequisites

-These instructions assume that you are using the Travel Log API based on one of the suggestions of the previous [Web-Oriented Architecture](https://github.com/MediaComem/comem-archioweb), and that you are familiar with the [documentation of the reference API](https://comem-travel-log-api.onrender.com/).
+These instructions assume that you are using the Travel Log API based on one of the suggestions of the previous course [Web-Oriented Architecture](https://github.com/MediaComem/comem-archioweb), and that you are familiar with the [documentation of the reference API](https://comem-travel-log-api.onrender.com/).

 You will need to have [Node.js](https://nodejs.org) installed.
-The latest LTS (Long Term Support) version is recommended (^16.0.0 at the time of writing).
+The latest LTS (Long Term Support) version is recommended (^20.0.0 at the time of writing).

 <a href="#top">↑ Back to top</a>